 Ever wonder how restaurants keep their floors spotless despite the hustle, spills, and chaos of a busy kitchen?
-The secret lies in powerful cleaning agents—and yes, sometimes even acid!
-But what acid does restaurant use to clean the floors with, exactly?
+The secret lies in powerful cleaning agents—sometimes even acid!
+But what acid does the restaurant use to clean the floors?
 Let’s break down everything you need to know, from the types of cleaners used to the best practices for keeping those floors pristine and customer-ready.

 Types of Cleaning Agents Used in Restaurants

-In restaurant cleaning routines, different cleaning agents are used to tackle various types of stains and messes.
+Restaurant cleaning routines use different cleaning agents to tackle various types of stains and messes.
 It’s all about choosing the right cleaner for the job.

 Acidic Cleaners

-When it comes to cleaning restaurant floors, acidic cleaners are often chosen for their ability to cut through tough stains and mineral deposits.
-But what acid does restaurant use to clean the floors with?
+When cleaning restaurant floors, acidic cleaners are often chosen for their ability to cut through tough stains and mineral deposits.
+But what acid does the restaurant use to clean the floors?
 Here are some common types:

 - Hydrochloric Acid: A powerful acid often used to remove mineral deposits, tough stains, and inorganic matter.
-Hydrochloric acid is commonly found in commercial kitchens, particularly in deep cleaning processes where grease and stubborn residue need to be completely eradicated.
+Hydrochloric acid is commonly found in commercial kitchens, particularly in deep cleaning processes where grease and stubborn residue must be eradicated.

 - Phosphoric Acid: This acid is ideal for deep cleaning, especially in grout lines and high-traffic areas.
 It effectively dissolves hard water scales and mineral buildup, which makes it a key factor in keeping a clean floor in a busy restaurant environment.
 Phosphoric acid is gentle enough to use on tiles and porcelain surfaces but powerful enough to remove even the most stubborn deposits.